 Towards the end of 1993, a Tailoring Course was started.
-This was due to a good number of girls who had shown interest in the course.
+This was due to a good number of girls that had shown interest in the course.

 On 23rd June,1995, on the Solemnity of the Sacred Heart of Jesus, the centre was bereaved.
 The Rector Major, Fr.
 Vigano had died.
 Four days later, the centre was bereaved again.
 This time a first year student from the metal fabrication department had died.
 He belonged to the United Church of Zambia.
 The Salesian Community intervened that the Requiem Mass should be held at St’s.
 Peter and Paul Parish.
 The bereaved family obliged.

 On 12th July, 1995, the slab for the Mother House was commenced.
-The construction crew worked day and night to see that the project is executed in the shortest possible time.
+The construction crew worked day and night to see that the project was executed in the shortest possible time.

 In 1996, Fr.
 Joseph Bem left the community for Kabwe.

 Mrs Mulenga from the Canadian High Commission visited the centre to get first-hand information on the progress of the multipurpose hall.
 The project was sponsored by the Commission hence the visit.